A Dark Path to Freedom

 Nazar’s foresight was as impressive as his story.
 He predicted that Communism would collapse from within, briefing Reagan before the Gorbachev talks.
 A moderate Muslim, his warnings about Islamist radicalism fell on deaf ears.
 This remarkable biography casts unique light on the lives of those caught up in World War II and the Cold War, and the independence struggles of nationalities oppressed by Communism.

 Enver Altayli is one of Turkey’s leading specialists on Central Asia and a former intelligence officer.
-A close friend of Rusi Nazar for over half a century, his biography is based on many weeks of recorded interviews, scholarship on Turkistan and the history of espionage during the Cold War.
+A close friend of Ruzi Nazar for over half a century, his biography is based on many weeks of recorded interviews, scholarship on Turkestan and the history of espionage during the Cold War.

 ‘A Dark Path to Freedom is one of the most amazing spy stories of recent times.
 It follows a fascinating journey from Stalin’s Russia to Nazi Germany and onwards through the clandestine Cold War to the Iranian Revolution of 1979.
 This is essential reading for anyone interested in secret service in the Middle East and Central Asia.’ — Richard Aldrich, Leverhulme Major Research Fellow in Politics & International Relations, University of Warwick

 ‘It is rare for individuals to have had such a varied life and to have played as important a role against a range of intelligence adversaries as did Ruzi Nazar.
 This is a thrilling story of one man’s struggle against Nazism, Soviet communism, and radical Islam.’ — Michael Goodman, Professor in Intelligence and International Affairs, King’s College London Department of War Studies